thegameofcode/iris/docs/api.md

 #### iris.Model.set(attributes)
 *Since*: `v0.6.0`

 Set a hash of attributes on the model.
 If some property changes its value, a `change` event will be triggered on the model.
+You may also pass individual keys and values.

 ```javascript
 iris.model(function (self) {